 Step 4: Your Trustee Files a Motion with the Court

-Your trustee will file your petition to incur additional debt with the court.
-This will be sent to the creditors and other parties involved in your Chapter 13 repayment plan.
-Therefore, they will be given the chance to object the motion.
+Your trustee files your petition to incur additional debt with the court.
+This is sent to the creditors and other parties involved in your Chapter 13 repayment plan.
+Therefore, they're given the chance to object the motion.

 After your motion is filed, you may or may not have to appear at a hearing.
-But if none of your creditors object, it’s possible you will not need to attend.
+But if none of your creditors object, it's possible you may not need to attend.

 Step 5: You Get Approved or Are Denied

-The final step: the court will make their decision.
+The final step: the court makes their decision.
 If your motion is approved, you can head back to your dealership.
-You can present them a copy of the court’s order and move forward with the loan and car buying process.
+You can present them a copy of the court's order and move forward with the loan and car buying process.

 Oftentimes, the hardest part of getting approved for a bad credit auto loan is finding a dealership that can help.
 But Auto Credit Express has simplified that process with our nationwide network of special finance dealerships.
 We can get you connected with a local dealer free of charge.

-That’s right, our service is free and it puts you under no obligation to purchase anything.
-Get started right now by filling out our simple and secure online auto loan request.
+That's right, our service is free and it puts you under no obligation to purchase anything.
+Get started right now by filling out our simple and secure online auto loan request form.